fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Dark roasts have ruled the shelves for most of…

 Both single-origin coffee and blends can yield a satisfying cup of coffee.
 So, which is better?

 In single-origin coffee beans, there’s nowhere to hide.
 Any flaw in flavor will be glaring.
 A blend can hide a cheap coffee.
-Many mass-market coffees will do this to keep cost down.
+Many mass-market coffees will do this to keep costs down.

 But some coffees are meant to shine on their own.
 Just like with fine wines, you can appreciate the subtleties of a single-origin coffee.
 They are often a lighter roast to highlight the original flavor.